 On that day, I was nervous.
 Though I’ve spoken in front of much bigger audiences since then, it was my first time standing before 500 people.
-Eyes and hearts staring back me, yearning for something good.
+Eyes and hearts staring back at me, yearning for something good.
 Something real.

 The event was created by a close friend, Chris Guillebeau, and I was the closing speaker.
 He’d entrusted me to bring everyone home.
 I felt an immense sense of legacy and responsibility.
 Not just to do well, but to do good.
 Similar to the overwhelming call to deliver I’d experienced earlier that year when presenting at TEDxCMU in the same hall Randy Pausch gave his famed last lecture.

 As I walked up onto the stage, I brought a small picture that had been hastily drawn by my then 10-year-old daughter and tucked into my backpack before I left.
 A series of colored hearts to wish me luck and remind me how much I was loved.
 That’s all I needed.
 I knew that at any given moment, no matter what happened on that stage, I could look down and know everything was going to be okay.